februarydtz/Computer-Systems/Resource/Linux Cheat Sheet.md

 List in long format, that will show a message as:
 >-rwxr-xr-x  1 user  staff  33432 Mar 11 13:11 hello

-The first character should be '-', 'd', '-' means it's a normal file, 'd' means it's a directory;<br>
+The first character should be '-' or 'd', '-' means it's a normal file, 'd' means it's a directory;<br>
 After that is three group of 'rwx', represents the current user permissions, user group permissions and other user permissions respectively. 'r' means have read permission, 'w' means have write or modify permission, 'x' means execute permission.
 These can also present by numbers, 'r' = 4, 'w' = 2, 'x' = 1, for example, 'rwxr-xr-x' = 755. <br>
 Then user and user group, file size, last modify time and file name.<br>